vivaria/edisonrul.ing/README.md

 ## BLOCKMAN

-*   "Blockman's" effect only counts the number of your turns.
+*   "Blockman"'s effect only counts the number of your turns.
 The turn you Summon "Blockman" is the first turn.

 ## BLOWBACK DRAGON